 The grounds of Colonial Williamsburg are open to visitors.
 You can tour the historic buildings, watch as historical interpreters stroll the streets and dine at one of the historic taverns.
-In order to go inside the buildings and museums, and be a part of the revolutionary city programs you will need to purchase a Colonial Williamsburg ticket.
+To go inside the buildings and museums, and be a part of the revolutionary city programs, you will need to purchase a Colonial Williamsburg ticket.

 3) Take a Scenic Drive

 The 23-mile Colonial Parkway connects the historic cities of Williamsburg, Yorktown, and Jamestown.
 Travel the route to see scenic views of both the James and York Rivers.
-Interpretative pull-offs are located along the way.
-They provide information about the area’s rich history and are perfect locations for picnicking, picture-taking and even bird-watching.
+Interpretative pull-offs are also located along the way.
+These opportunities provide information about the area’s rich history and are ideal for picnicking, picture-taking, and bird-watching.

 4) Go for a Hike

+When searching for free things to do in Williamsburg VA, head outside!
 The Greensprings Greenway Interpretive Trail is a 3-mile hike with a 600-foot boardwalk over wetlands.
-Interpretive programs are featured here, as are trail signs where visitors can retrace the footsteps of Native Americas and early colonists.
+Plus, interpretive programs are also featured here, as are trail signs where visitors can retrace the footsteps of Native Americas and early colonists.
 Talk about walking through the steps of time!

 5) Attend a Summer Concert Series